Re-Roll: This Week’s Tabletop Game News for Week 48 of 2019

-With lots and lots of folks off for the holidays, it’s a very slow news week.
+With lots and lots of folks off for the holidays, it’s another very slow news week.

 Gaming News